 Using adjustable grips, you want to place them over the top of the old TRV where you have just removed the head to grip the valve; this is so that you don’t damage the pipe when undoing the compression nuts on the pipework.

-Now you ready to remove and replace the thermostatic radiator valve.
+Now you are ready to remove and replace the thermostatic radiator valve.

 If the back nut on the copper pipe looks ok, then you can leave the back nut and olive on the pipework and just put the new thermostatic radiator valve onto the existing back nut and olive.